isabella232/pyladies-cmd-pyintro/shell_tutorial.md

 ## Changing the directories

-Change directy (cd) move between different directories, same as double click in Windows Explorer, and much like `mkdir` the command treats spaces in file name much the same way.
+Change directory (cd) move between different directories, same as double click in Windows Explorer, and much like `mkdir` the command treats spaces in file name much the same way.

     cd 'test dir1'